mathan-ponraj/Breast_Cancer_Classification/README.md

+# Breast Cancer Classification using Logistic Regression

+A Machine Learning project that leverages Logistic Regression to classify tumours as **Benign** or **Malignant**, aiming to assist in early detection and treatment strategies for breast cancer.

+---

 ## Project Overview

-Breast cancer is one of the most common types of cancer affecting individuals worldwide.
-Early detection and classification can significantly improve treatment outcomes.
-This project leverages logistic regression to identify the nature of the tumour based on key features in the dataset.
+Breast cancer is one of the most common cancers worldwide.
+Early detection and accurate classification significantly improve treatment outcomes.
+This project utilises Logistic Regression to predict the nature of tumours based on diagnostic features.

+---

 ## Workflow

-The workflow is structured as follows:

-- **Data Preprocessing**
+1. **Data Preprocessing**
-  Cleaned and prepared the dataset for modelling by handling missing values and selecting relevant features.
+   - Cleaned and prepared the dataset by handling missing values and selecting key features.

-- **Train-Test Split**
+2. **Train-Test Split**
-  Divided the dataset into training and testing sets using Scikit-learn's `train_test_split` function to ensure unbiased evaluation.
+   - Split the data using Scikit-learn’s `train_test_split` for unbiased model evaluation.

-- **Model Building**
+3. **Model Building**
-  Built a logistic regression model using the Scikit-learn library.
-The model was trained on the training data and tuned for performance.

-- **Evaluation**
+   - Developed a Logistic Regression model with Scikit-learn, trained on the processed data.

+4. **Model Evaluation**
-  Measured the model's effectiveness using the accuracy score.
-The final model achieved an accuracy of **94%**, indicating strong predictive performance.
+   - Evaluated model performance using accuracy score, achieving a final accuracy of **94%**.

+---

 ## Technologies Used
 - Python
 - Scikit-learn
 - Pandas
 - NumPy
 - Jupyter Notebook

+---

 ## Results

-The logistic regression model performed well on the test data, accurately classifying most cases.
-The simplicity and interpretability of logistic regression make it a solid choice for binary classification tasks such as this.
+- The model classified tumour types with **94% accuracy** on test data.
+- Logistic Regression proved effective due to its simplicity, speed, and interpretability, making it an excellent baseline for binary classification tasks.

+---

 ## Conclusion

-This project demonstrates the effectiveness of logistic regression in medical classification problems.
-With a straightforward approach and proper preprocessing, the model delivers high accuracy and can be a helpful baseline for more complex models in future research.
+This project highlights how Logistic Regression, combined with proper data preprocessing, can serve as a reliable tool for medical classification problems like breast cancer detection.
+It establishes a strong foundation for exploring more advanced models in future research.